 top of page

-Russell Howell Reed is a conservationist, climate activist, and writer.
-He is the founder of Geographer, a forthcoming creative organization fostering cultural engagement in the environmental movement.
-A prominent youth climate justice advocate, Russell has led delegations to several United Nations negotiations and spearheaded the ongoing Youth Clause campaign launched at COP29 in Azerbaijan.
-He is the former conservation manager of Virunga National Park in Eastern Congo and a founding member of biomaterials company Sway, winner of the Tom Ford Plastic Innovation Prize.
-Russell is a task force member of the UN Decade on Ecosystem Restoration and a board advisor to Glass Half Full Louisiana.
+Russell Howell Reed is the founder of Geographer, a creative organization driving cultural engagement in the environmental movement.
+A prominent climate justice advocate, Russell has led youth delegations to several United Nations negotiations and spearheaded the ongoing Youth Clause campaign launched at COP29.
+He formerly served as conservation manager of Virunga National Park in Eastern Congo and was a founding member of biomaterials company Sway, winner of the Tom Ford Plastic Innovation Prize.
+He advises organizations including Glass Half Full Louisiana, the UN Decade on Ecosystem Restoration, and Nile Rodgers' We Are Family Foundation.

-Russell's writing on culture and the environment can be found in Atmos, DocumentGristOffice, and elsewhere.
-He is on spring residency at the Robert Rauschenberg archives in New York City.
-Russell is an industry fellow at Griffith University and lectures frequently at universities including Harvard, Univerisidad Libre de Barranquilla, UC Santa Cruz, and the University of Rwanda.
-He holds an A.B. in Geography from Harvard—the first awarded since the department's disbandment in 1948.
-He was a John Harvard Scholar, president of the Harvard Political Review, and co-chair of queer activist effort Secret Court 100.
-He received the inaugural M.Phil. in Anthropocene Studies from the University of Cambridge, where he was the Paul Williams Scholar.
+Russell's writing on culture and the environment appears in Atmos, DocumentGristOffice, and elsewhere.
+In spring 2025, he held a residency at the Robert Rauschenberg Foundation in New York City.
+An industry fellow at Griffith University, Russell lectures at universities including Harvard, UL Barranquilla, UC Santa Cruz, and the University of Rwanda.
+He earned an A.B. in Geography from Harvard—the first awarded since the department's disbandment in 1948—where he was a John Harvard Scholar and president of the Harvard Political Review.
+Russell received the inaugural M.Phil. in Anthropocene Studies from the University of Cambridge as the Paul Williams Scholar.

 Work Experience